 ABOUT ME

 Noah Mond is a 23-year-old bass vocalist from Stony Brook, NY.
-He is currently in his second year of his Masters degree in Opera Performance as a Dominic Cossa Scholar at the Maryland Opera Studio at the University of Maryland, College Park in the studio of Kevin Short.
+He recently graduated with his Masters of Music degree in Opera Performance as a Dominic Cossa Scholar at the Maryland Opera Studio at the University of Maryland, College Park in the studio of Kevin Short.
 In his first semester, he was featured in multiple performances at the university and the DMV area at large, including Mr. Gedge, the Vicar (Albert Herring), bass soloist in the University of Maryland Bach Cantata Series, and bass soloist in Britten’s Rejoice in the Lamb at the Church of the Epiphany.
 He competed at the inaugural Metropolitan Opera Laffont Competition for the DMV district, where he won an Encouragement Award, as well as the Shirley Rabb Winston Vocal Scholarship where he won first place.
-He is scheduled to sing Don Alfonso (Così fan tutte) and Sir John Falstaff (Die lustigen Weiber von Windsor) this upcoming year, as well as make his Public Theater debut this September as Manifesto in Christian Dé Gré Cardenas’ Orgullo, which was written specifically for him.
+This year he is sang sing Don Alfonso (Così fan tutte) and Sir John Falstaff (Die lustigen Weiber von Windsor) with the Maryland Opera Studio, and made his Public Theater debut as Manifesto in Christian Dé Gré Cardenas’ Orgullo, which was written specifically for him.
+He also was seen with various companies including the Castleton Festival, the Washington Opera Society where he sang Jake Wallace (La fanciulla del West), Opera Baltimore where he reprised his role of the Vicar in the cover performance of Albert Herring, Bel Cantanti Opera where he played Frère Laurent (Roméo et Juliette), and the National Symphony Orchestra where he made his Kennedy Center debut in Handel’s Messiah.

 Mond is a proud graduate and Cornelius Vanderbilt Scholar of the Blair School of Music at Vanderbilt University.
 There he received his Bachelors degree in Voice Performance with a minor in Computer Science.
 As a student of Amy Jarman, Mond was featured in several operatic performances, including Guglielmo (Così fan Tutte), Le Baron de Pictordu (Viardot’s Cendrillon), Cadmus (Semele), Superintendant Budd (Albert Herring), and Monkey King/Crocodile/Lady Tiger (Kamala Sankaram’s Monkey and Francine in the City of Tigers), which won him the 2022 Julius and Magda Lachs Award for Excellence in Opera.
 During his time at Vanderbilt he won numerous awards, including the Encouragement Award for the Orpheus Vocal Competition, 4th place in the Neapolitan Masters Competition Promises Category, and 1st place in the TN state NATS in both musical theater and classical categories.